ARTICLE I - NAME

 ARTICLE V - OFFICERS/BOARD OF DIRECTORS

-Sec. (a) The officers of the "Association" shall be President, Vice-President, a Secretary and a Treasurer.
-The President, Vice-President, with the immediate past President and three directors, shall constitute the Board of Directors, all of whom shall be elected biennially during the regular conference of the "Association" by a majority vote of the members having the right to vote, and the members having the right to vote, and the directors so elected shall hold office until the next biennial conference of the member or until their successors are duly elected and qualified.
+Sec. (a) The officers of the “Association” shall be President, Vice-President, immediate Past President and a Treasurer.
+The President, Vice-President, with the immediate past President and three directors, shall constitute the Board of Directors, all of whom shall be elected biennially during the regular conference of the “Association” by a majority vote of the members having the right to vote, and the members having the right to vote, and the directors so elected shall hold office until the next biennial conference of the member or until their successors are duly elected and qualified.
+(Amended 10/23/2013)

 Sec. (b) The offices of Secretary and Treasurer may be held by the same person.
 It shall also be permissible to reelect for succeeding terms the Secretary and Treasurer in the event he is the same person, or if he is Secretary only.
 The Treasurer, whether as Treasurer or Secretary/Treasurer, shall furnish a bond in such amount and with such sureties as the "Association" requires.
 The cost of such bond shall be paid by the "Association" and the bond shall be kept by the President.